Inequality of Opportunity and Income Redistribution

 \subsubsection{Timing of Opportunity Luck.}

 We also randomly vary the timing of when luck occurs.
 In our baseline lucky opportunities condition, we inform workers of their multipliers before they begin working on the encryption task.
-In the ex-post lucky opportunities condition, we inform workers of their multipliers after they complete the task.
-We randomly assigned half of the spectators in the lucky opportunities conditions to the baseline treatment and the other half to the ex-post treatment.
+In the ex-post lucky opportunities condition, workers learn their multipliers only after completing the task.
+We assigned half of the spectators in the lucky opportunities conditions to the baseline treatment and the other half to the ex-post treatment.